A Modeler and Artist With Many Interests

 Chris noted that he built his model following the original builder’s blueprints found in the Ward station.
 He made the entire model on a manual Sherline lathe and mill.
 The model is mostly brass, with stainless steel and bronze moving parts.

-In order to truly appreciate the impressive scale model pumping engine, watch a video of the remarkable machine in action.
+Mr. Rueby wrote an article detailing the construction of his Holly Pumping Engine which was published in the Nov/Dec 2023 issue of Live Steam magazine.
+The article features over 30 photos of the build process and finished model.
+In order to truly appreciate the impressive scale model pumping engine, watch a video below of the remarkable machine in action.

 View more photos of Chris Rueby’s remarkable craftsmanship.